 Most importantly, as the chorus learns new songs, you will be on the same page as everyone else, learning the song right along with the rest of us.
 Typically, when a new song is introduced, each section goes to a separate area with a recording of the song where their part is predominant (or louder than the other parts).
 They will listen to the recording for two or three times; then they will say the words as they listen a couple times; then they will just hit the notes (using short "doots" instead of words) a couple times to make sure they are hitting the correct notes right away; and finally they will sing along several times.
 By the time the chorus reassembles, most people will be able to sing the song with very little reference to the music.
 This is a proven method for learning new material, and it is good exercise for the brain!!!

 BUT I DON'T KNOW ANY OF YOUR MEMBERS.
 WILL I FEEL WELCOME?

-You will not only feel welcome, but you will be amazed at how fast you get to know a really great group of guys!
+You will not only feel welcome, but you will be amazed at how fast you get to know a really great group of guys and gals!
 You will soon feel like family!